-With network acceleration, or ICP hierarchical caching, multiple proxy servers are configured in a hierarchical, or mesh, topology, as shown in the following figure.
+With network acceleration, or ICP hierarchical caching, multiple proxy servers are configured in a hierarchical, or mesh, topology, as shown in Figure 5-6 on page 87.
 The proxy servers are connected in a parent, child, or peer relationship.
 When a miss occurs, the proxy contacts the other servers in the mesh to find the requested cached information.
 The nearest proxy cache that has the requested information forwards it to the requesting proxy server, which in turn forwards it to the requesting client.